villagekit/gridkit/README.md

-# Village Kit
+# Grid Kit (Legacy)

-_PROTOTYPE_
+_PROOF OF CONCEPT PROTOTYPE_

-A code-as-CAD platform to power [Village Kit](https://villagekit.com), the next generation of open source CAD design.
+A code-as-CAD platform for [Village Kit](https://villagekit.com), the next generation of open source CAD design.

+This was the code that powered the design system for the original [Grid Kit](https://gridkit-landing-villagekit.vercel.app/designs) catalog, using the [products here](https://github.com/villagekit/gridkit-products).

 > Village Kit is a modular system for building physical things with a focus on peer production and circular economies.